dotnet/docs-maui/docs/migration/layouts.md

     </StackLayout>
     ```

-    When performing this conversion, anything that was marked "AndExpand" in the `StackLayout` should go in its own row or column with a size of `*` in the `Grid`.
+    When performing this conversion, anything that was marked "AndExpand" in the <xref:Microsoft.Maui.Controls.StackLayout> should go in its own row or column with a size of `*` in the <xref:Microsoft.Maui.Controls.Grid>.

 ## RelativeLayout

 Use of `RelativeLayout` is not recommended in .NET MAUI.
-Instead, use a `Grid` wherever possible.
+Instead, use a <xref:Microsoft.Maui.Controls.Grid> wherever possible.

 If you absolutely require `RelativeLayout`, it can be found in the `Microsoft.Maui.Controls.Compatibility` namespace: